sirisian/ecmascript-types/README.md

 ```

 The view constructor takes a byte offset, which is the right unit for parsing a wire format and the wrong one for indexing a table. ```window``` takes element indices instead:

+A class listing that gives member signatures with no bodies, like the one below, describes the typed shape of an existing or intrinsic type rather than defining new behavior.
+This declare-style form is used throughout the proposal and the extensions for built-ins.

 ```js
 class Array<T> {